 What is bloating?

-Why some feel bloated after consuming probiotics?Probiotic bacteria are active against yeast, harmful bacteria, and fungi.
-When someone introduces probiotics in the form of a supplement or fermented food, harmful microorganisms will start to die.
-This die-off can create gas and a feeling of being bloated.
-Especially fungi can create much gas in the gut.
+Probiotic bacteria are active against harmful microorganisms.
+When someone starts consuming probiotics, harmful microorganisms can start to die producing gas.
+Fungi can create much gas in the gut.
 However, gas production does not happen quickly.
-When you have your next meal, gas produced from the previous meal is most often the cause of feeling bloated.
+When the next meal, gas produced from the previous meal is often the cause of feeling bloated.

-Your gut is unique
+Each gut is unique

 Each person have a unique response to probiotics depending on genetic make-up, level of stress, eating habits, and so on.

 Sometimes bloating starts weeks after consuming probiotics.
 Why?

 It takes probiotic bacteria time to improve the gut environment.
 It lowers the pH (more acidic) in the stomach which is bad for harmful microorganisms that start to die off.
 And they often die a violent death, causing bloating.

 For example, for years I had severe gut problems and I often felt bloated, especially when consuming probiotics.
 But in time this gradually disappeared.
 I also tried the GAPS diet approach with daily bone broths and fresh vegetable juice until improvement.

 Harmful microorganisms often die a violent death while releasing toxins.
 Bad microorganisms often colonize the gut in groups scattered in different places.
 When a colony is reached by probiotics, they are disturbed and might form pockets of resistance until defeated.
 This can be a reason why symptoms come and go for some time until they subside.